-Some of my favorite stops were the ones I didn’t really plan, such as Bantry House and the Dunbeacon pottery shop.
-I also loved to photographing abandoned areas like the Muckross Abbey and the Ryan’s Daughter movie set.
+Some of my favorite stops were the ones I didn’t really plan, such as Bantry House and the Dunbeacon Pottery shop.
+I also loved photographing abandoned areas like the Muckross Abbey and the Ryan’s Daughter movie set.

 I’ve made some lists on Trover that go in-depth on many sights and outdoor adventures I did on the Wild Atlantic Way, and I’ve embedded them below, but first, I want to highlight some especially good stops along the WAW route.

 Mizen Head is Ireland’s most southwesterly point, and as such, it’s very popular.
 But this area of the Wild Atlantic Way is much more than that.
 Between tiny farming communities and grazing areas, you’ll find some of the nicest beaches in Ireland without a single person present.